jcoo092/jcoo092.github.io/input/index.md

 # Hello World

-This is a simple statically generated site, to serve as a blog host and rudimentary CV for myself.
+This is a simple statically generated site, to serve as a blog host[^blogtocome] and rudimentary CV for myself.

+[^blogtocome]:  The blog to appear and receive updates once I figure out why it isn't building in the GitHub action flow, even though everything works fine locally...